stefanwalther/widget-tutorial/src/tutorial/data-binding/readme.md

 ## Solution

-By opening the widget "Result: DataBinding" you can have a look at the proposed solution.
+By opening the widget "Result: DataBinding" (widget library "widget-exercises") you can have a look at the proposed solution.

 ## References and further readings